-You can apply for a licence at your local council.
-You will need one for every role that your child is hired for.
-On completion of the application form, it takes anything from 24 hours to two weeks.
-Therefore, it is important that you send off the form in advance.
-21 days to be exact!
+You can apply for a licence at your local council if your son or daughter has been offered child employment.
+You will need one for every role that your child is hired for not just for their first performance, for example.
+On completion of the application form, the timescale that you will hear back could be anything from 24 hours to two weeks.
+Therefore, it is important that you send off the licence application in advance.
+21 days’ notice is required!
 Be prepared and get all the paperwork you need together so that you are not rushing.
-The worst-case scenario would be that you have to turn down the role as the licence hasn’t arrived on time.
+The worst-case scenario would be that you have to turn down the role as you are not a licence holder.

 How to Apply for a Child Performance Licence

-Here is a checklist of the paperwork that you need to apply for the licence and who needs to fill in each section.
+Here is a checklist of the paperwork that you need for the child performance licence application and who needs to fill in each section.
 As we mentioned above make sure you prepare all the below information in advance to avoid rushing and stressing about its arrival.